 The U-M Department of Neurology Epilepsy Program provides comprehensive clinical services to patients with epilepsy and other seizure disorders.

 Outpatient medical care is provided in the Adult Epilepsy Clinic, where patients receive expert neurological evaluations to confirm the diagnosis, classify the seizures, and identify the medical, psychological and social complications of the seizure disorder.
 We create a diagnostic and treatment plan for each individual patient.
-Patients and their families may receive counseling and education services by the Epilepsy clinical nurse specialists or a medical social worker.
+Patients and their families may receive counseling and education services by a dietitian, a speech and language pathologist, Epilepsy clinical nurse specialists, a psychiatrist or a medical social worker as indicated for their care.